Timgad

 ( Timgad )

 Timgad (Arabic: تيمقاد, romanized: Tīmgād, known as Marciana Traiana Thamugadi) was a Roman city in the Aurès Mountains of Algeria.
-It was founded by the Roman Emperor Trajan around 100 AD.
+It was founded by the Roman Emperor Trajan around 100 CE.
 The full name of the city was Colonia Marciana Ulpia Traiana Thamugadi.
 Emperor Trajan named the city in commemoration of his mother Marcia, eldest sister Ulpia Marciana, and father Marcus Ulpius Traianus.

 Photographies by: